ga-wdi-pvd/http-mvc-intro-rails/README.md

 ### HTTP Methods (5 min)

-HTTP defines five main methods, each of which corresponds to one of the CRUD functionalities.
+HTTP defines the following methods, each of which corresponds to one of the CRUD functionalities.

 | Method | Crud functionality |
 |---|---|